vincemanalo1/Parallax_Scrolling/README.md

-# parallax scrolling witth bootstarp and jquery
+# parallax scrolling with bootstarp and jquery
 my   projects